Jellemvdl/InstanceDiffusion-extension/blogpost.md

 ### Bounding Box & Instance Mask
 For the inputs of 'Bounding boxes' and 'Instance Masks', we evaluate the results using a pretrained YOLOv8m-Det \[4\] detection model.
 We compare the bounding boxes on the generated image that are detected by the model with the bounding boxes specified in the input using COCO’s official evaluation metrics of AP and AR.
 In the InstanceDiffusion paper, the authors also report the FID values of these methods.
 We were however unable to reproduce these values while the author provided insufficient ellaboration on how to reproduce the metric, nor did they provide any code for its computation.

 As seen from Table 1 and Table 2, our reproduction of the results from the paper resulted in significantly better values than the results from the paper.
 We believe this is caused by the fact that we only utilize 10% of the images used in the original experiments, which might not be a fair representation of the evaluation.
-Due to time constraints and limited resources, we were unable to run our experiments on the entire dataset.
+Due to time constraints and limited resources, we were unable to run our experiments on the entire dataset while the generation of new images using InstanceDiffusion is computationally expensive.

 <table align="center">